Wasif Jawhariyyeh: Modernization in Jerusalem

 The city of Jerusalem, at the start of Jawhariyyeh's writing in 1904, was described as, "a relative backwater of the Ottoman Empire.
 As such, the city was a rather late entrant into what might be called the 'great nineteenth-century transformation,' and Jawhariyyeh was a witness to that transformation."
 The modernization of Jerusalem resulted in the proliferation of new classes of society such as "absentee landowners" and "the establishment of municipal councils in cities around the Ottoman Empire, by the close of the nineteenth century."

 Overview

 The Diaries of Wasif Jawhariyyeh are the compilation of Jawhariyyeh's experiences that spans over six decades (1904–1968), "...of Jerusalem's turbulent modern history, covering four regimes and five wars."
 Jawharriyyeh survived extraordinary times, but is described as "not a particularly important individual," and did not rank among Jerusalem's "political or cultural elite."
 However, the importance of Jawharriyyeh's writings are attributed to the author's status as an ordinary member of society.
 The author's social status is reflected within the style of his writings, "The Memoirs are mostly written in the anecdotal style of the street hakawati (storyteller) that mesmerized Wasif's childhood."
-The text of The Diaries is laden with commentary and social critiques on Jerusalem's culture, politics and socio-econonmic.
+The text of The Diaries is laden with commentary and social critiques on Jerusalem's culture, politics and socio-economics.
 It embodies an unvarnished narrative of, "daily life at a critical juncture in Jerusalem's history."